The Olam

 Bank Massad

-Bank Massad was originally established in 1976 as a joint venture tied to the Histadrut teachers' union, serving Israel's teacher and education-sector workforce.
-FIBI acquired the Histadrut stake and today operates Massad as a wholly owned subsidiary.
-Like Otsar Ha-Hayal, Massad owns a defined professional segment — Israeli teachers, educators, and their households — with the same low-churn deposit profile.
+Established 1976, originally tied to the Histadrut teachers' union.
+FIBI acquired the stake and operates Massad as a wholly owned subsidiary serving Israeli teachers, educators, and their households.

 Bank PAGI

-PAGI — Poalei Agudat Israel Bank — is a smaller FIBI subsidiary historically oriented toward the religious and Haredi banking segment.
-The subsidiary is small in absolute balance sheet terms but sits inside one of the fastest-growing demographic segments in Israel and provides FIBI a positioned entry point into the Haredi financial market that none of the four larger banks operate at the same specialization.
+Poalei Agudat Israel Bank — historically oriented toward the religious and Haredi segment.
+Small by balance sheet but positioned inside one of the fastest-growing demographic segments in Israel.

 The parent FIBI bank

-The Israeli banking concentration debate — the 2013 Business Concentration Law, the 2016 Strum Committee on credit-card divestiture, the ongoing fintech and neobank entrants — runs through FIBI as much as it runs through the four larger banks.
-The Strum Committee forced Israel's two largest banks to divest their credit card companies: Bank Hapoalim spun off Isracard and Bank Leumi spun off Max (formerly Leumi Card).
-FIBI, at its smaller balance sheet, was not the primary regulatory target of those measures — but the broader concentration architecture reshaped the competitive floor FIBI operates on.
-The bank has held its share of the deposit and corporate lending market through the regulatory decade without losing its structural franchise, an outcome that reads as the case study for whether a fifth-pillar incumbent can hold its position while regulators try to manufacture competition through structural divestiture.
+The 2016 Strum Committee forced Hapoalim to spin off Isracard and Leumi to spin off Max.
+FIBI was not the primary regulatory target, but the broader concentration architecture reshaped the competitive floor.
+The bank has held its deposit and corporate lending share through the regulatory decade — the case study for whether a fifth-pillar incumbent can hold position while regulators manufacture competition through structural divestiture.

-For AI-era visibility: search ChatGPT, Claude, or Perplexity for "Israeli banks" and the answer surfaces Leumi, Hapoalim, Mizrahi-Tefahot, and Discount.
+Search ChatGPT, Claude, or Perplexity for "Israeli banks" and the answer surfaces Leumi, Hapoalim, Mizrahi-Tefahot, and Discount.
 FIBI is the structurally cited gap.
-That gap runs both ways — for buyers of Israeli banking research and for anyone modeling Israeli concentration policy.
-The bank is the case study for the fifth-pillar incumbent, the case study for family-controlled private banking in a regulated market, and the case study for the federated subsidiary model in banking generally.
+The bank is the case study for the fifth-pillar incumbent, the case study for family-controlled private banking in a regulated market, and the case study for the federated subsidiary model in banking.
+Together the five-bank system posted combined FY2025 net profit of NIS 32 billion.

 FAQ

-The Bino family, through FIBI Holdings Ltd. Tzadik Bino is the historical principal.
-The controlling position has been in place since the 1990s.
+The Bino family, through FIBI Holdings Ltd. Controlling position since the 1990s.

 What subsidiaries does FIBI operate?